ALOHA!

 It’s possible to visit Pearl Harbor without a tour.

-See more for your Oahu itinerary: Planning a trip to Pearl Harbor on your own
+See more about planning a trip to Pearl Harbor on your own.

 2. Oahu waterfalls